StrongKey/fido2/docs/Clustering_Guide_Linux.md

  1. Remove the ethernet cable from one of the SKFS nodes.
  2. Shut down the Payara Applicatiion Server on one of the SKFS nodes.
  3. Close port 8181 by disabling the firewall rule that accepts connections on SKFS.
- 4. Modify the configuration of HAProxy on the load balancer to remove one of the SKFS instances.
+ 4. Modify the configuration of HAProxy on the load balancer to remove one of the SKFS nodes.

 __NOTE:__ Because of the complexity of the FIDO2 protocols as well as its implementation in SKFS, some _in-flight_ FIDO2 registrations and/or authentications may see failures due to the simulated outage (as might occur in a real-world environment).
-Application architects should consider how they might choose to address these failures within their web applications&mdash;the PoC was designed to demonstrate simple FIDO2 transactions and not a specific business application and, hence, does not handle these failures as gracefully as might be desired.
+Application architects should consider how they might choose to address these failures within their web applications&mdash;the PoC was designed to demonstrate simple FIDO2 transactions and not a specific business application, and hence does not handle these failures as gracefully as might be desired.

 StrongKey definitely appreciates feedback on how it might improve SKFS to better serve this community's needs.
-Please feel free to provide feedback through the forum on Github.
+Please feel free to provide feedback through the forum on GitHub.
 Thank you.

 ## Removal